• About

 butternut squash with roasted garlic and sage pasta.

-Pour the butternut squash purée on top of the pasta.
+Pour the butternut squash purée on top of cooked pasta.
 Mix well.
 Top with grated parmesan cheese or herbs.

-Roast the butternut squash until fork tender.
-When roasting butternut squash halves, it cooks longer than cubed butternut squash.
+Roast the butternut squash until fork-tender.
+When roasting butternut squash halves, they cook longer than cubed butternut squash.
 Give it enough time to cook fully.
 The squash is done when you can easily scoop out the flesh using a spoon.

 Don't burn the garlic.
 The head of garlic cooks faster than the squash, so make sure to take it out before.
 If you like garlic, roast a second garlic head for the sauce.
 The roasted garlic makes the sauce so good.